eflows4hpc/documentation/doc/source/Sections/01_Software_Stack/03_DA_ML_Frameworks/dislib.rst

 It has been implemented on top of `PyCOMPSs`_, with the goal of facilitating the execution of big data analytics algorithms in distributed platforms, such as clusters, clouds, and supercomputers.

-Dislib comes with two primary programming interfaces. an API to manage data in a distributed way and an estimator-based interface to work with different machine learning models.
+Dislib comes with two primary programming interfaces: an API to manage data in a distributed way and an estimator-based interface to work with different machine learning models.

 Dislib main data structure is the distributed array (ds-array) that enables to distribute the data sets in multiple nodes of a computing infrastructure.
 The